Oscar Whisky: 2012/2013 National Hunt season

 Oscar Whisky began the next season in the Ascot Hurdle and won easily by eight lengths from Raya Star, having led from the start.
-Only two horses appeared to oppose him in the Relkeel Hurdle, and he had no difficulty repeating his 2011 success in the race, leading all the way and finishing nineteen lengths clear of Crack Away Jack.
+Only two horses appeared to oppose him in the Relkeel Hurdle and had no difficulty repeating his 2011 success in the race, leading all the way and finishing nineteen lengths clear of Crack Away Jack.
 In the Cleeve Hurdle over three miles at Cheltenham in January Geraghty adopted different tactics, restraining the gelding at the rear of the field before moving up to make his challenge at the last hurdle.
 Although he stayed on well in the closing stages, Oscar Whisky failed to overhaul the leader Reve de Sivola and was beaten a neck.
 In March 2013, Oscar Whisky ran for the third time at the Cheltenham Festival.
 He started the 9/4 favourite for the World Hurdle but began to struggle four hurdles from the finish and was tailed off when Geraghty pulled him up at the penultimate flight.
-In April, he attempted to win his third consecutive Aintree Hurdle in which he was ridden by A. P. McCoy, with Geraghty partnering the Henderson stables other runner Grandouet.
+In April, he attempted to win his third consecutive Aintree Hurdle in which he was ridden by A. P. McCoy, with Geraghty partnering with the Henderson stables' other runner Grandouet.
 Starting at odds of 5/1, he finished fourth behind Zarkandar, The New One and Thousand Stars.